lumol-org/lumol/doc/book/tutorial/water.rst

 -  The ``guess_bonds = true`` entry tells Lumol to try to guess the bonds from the distances in the XYZ file.
-This is needed because we want to simulate a molecule but there is not bonding information inside the XYZ format.
+This is needed because we want to simulate a molecule but there is no bonding information inside the XYZ format.
 If we were to use a PDB file with connectivity instead, this would not be needed;
 -  The ``potentials = "water-fSCP.toml"`` tells Lumol to read the potentials from the ``water-fSCP.toml`` file.
 Using this type of input for the